tombensve/APS/README.md

 In the end I'm planning for a minimalistic OSGi container supporting only the 4 base APIs.
 It won't be a fullfledged OSGi container.
 The goal with this is also to provide an executable jar with both container and all app bundles kind of like Spring Boot.
 When this is available it will also be used for running tests instead of OSGiTestTools (which I'm considering renaming to APSTestTools instead since that would be a clearer name).

-## Building
+## Tests

-There is currenly a catch to building.
-A first time build must be done without executing any tests.
-After that it can be built again with tests.
-All bundles are using APIs in APS-APIs.
-This is a clear and easy dependency.
-But since almost all tests actually deploy the bundle being tested and dependent bundles in tests, which have more depenencies and implementation specific such.

-For example, APSConfigManager makes use of APS-APIs APIs that are actually implemented using Vertx.
-APSVertxProvider has a dependency to APSConfig from APS-APIs for configuration, but its test requires deploying APSConfigManager and 2 other service implementations that makes use of Vertx.
-This only works if all code is built first and then tests are run in a second build.

-I have decided that this is OK since I consider having my tests as "life like" as possible more important.
-By that I mean that deploy and use all real services instead of faking/mocking.
-The tests run things exactly the way it would be run when deployed for real.
-When testing there is usually a test bundle deployed also that performs the tests and assertions by calling the services of the other bundles.
+Using the OSGiServiceTestTools all the tests deploy both the tested bundle and real dependent bundles rather than mocking things, and runs things as it would be run normally.
+This sometimes causes test dependences that create circular dependencies in maven.
+To go around that problem these bundles have a separate test maven project that only contains the tests.
+Bundles of course only interact with each other using the interfaces in APS-APIs.
+This is a side effect of OSGiTestTools not supporting classloading, but using JUnit classpath instead.
+So in the long run this problem will go away.

 ----

-This works very well mostly due the the simplicity of the core OSGi APIs.
+In general this works very well mostly due the the simplicity of the core OSGi APIs.
 There is a clear reason why I stayed with only those.
 Keep things as simple as possible and as small as possible is always my goal.
-Sometimes that is just not possible, but you should always try :-).
+I'm also very satisfied and impressed with Vert.x!
+It just works!

 /Tommy